IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 ### Email Address Mapping Function

 The `FN_T_UID2_IDENTITY_MAP_EMAIL` function maps an email address to the corresponding UID2 and second-level bucket ID.
-This function normalizes the email address by adhering to UID2 [email normalization](../../README.md#email-normalization) rules.
+This function normalizes the email address by adhering to UID2 [Email Normalization](../../README.md#email-normalization) rules.

 The function takes a single argument.